Binance Market Update (2022-07-24)

 Binance

-The global cryptocurrency market cap now stands at $1.04T, up by 0.28% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.05T, up by 3.13% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include MDT, WING, and TRB, up by 49%, 20%, and 18%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include BURGER, LOKA, and ORN, up by 31%, 18%, and 17%, respectively.

 Top stories of the day: